AdamGoyer/rename-screenshot/SECURITY_AUDIT.md

 # Security Audit Report - rename-screenshot

-Date: 2025-06-20
+Date: 2025-06-20 (Updated: 2025-06-20)
 Auditor: Claude Code

 ## Summary

-Overall Risk Level: **MEDIUM**
+Overall Risk Level: **LOW** (after vulnerability fixes)

 The tool appears to be legitimately designed for screenshot organization with no obvious malicious intent.
-However, there are several security considerations to address.
+All critical npm vulnerabilities have been patched.

 ## Positive Security Findings ✅